La Pelosa beach in Stintino

 • Once leaving, rinse your feet in one of the many public fountains scattered along the beach.

-• Don’t take shells, stones, or sand from the beach – this rule is valid for all beaches in Sardinia.
+• Don’t take shells, stones, or sand from the beach—this rule applies to all beaches in Sardinia.

 • If you are caught with it, you will be subjected to a fine.